cleandart/clean_lock/README.md

 ### Check, who has locks
 Cannot acquire a lock for a very long time and you are not sure where's the problem?
 Run *dart tool/get_info.dart -h [host url] -p [port]* and it will list down all the lock holders and requestors for you!
 Host and port defaults to 127.0.0.1 and 27002 if not specified.
-It does not show types of locks, which were acquired somewhere in the past, but are not now requested.
+By default, it does not show types of locks, which were acquired and released somewhere in the past.
 To show them, use flag *-e*.
 For easier reading, you may add *author* to *withLock* call, which will be here displayed with prepending @.
 The line prepending with \* currently has the lock.
 The duration signalizes, how long is the request in its status (requesting for lock / holding it).
 Request id is prepended with #.